hatchddigital/empty-coop/README.md

 A starting point for our projects at Hatchd.
 Rather than an extensive boilerplate, this is simply meant as a springboard, with a set of base typographic styles and an initial folder structure to ensure all our builds remain consistent.

+Please note: Many examples use LESS, as that is the pre-processor Empty-coop uses.

 ## Style-rules of the roost

 Everyone writes different, so enforcing sameness in a complete sense is a pointless endevour.
 However, there are some golden rules we should all follow, to ensure we can pick each other's work up, and to ensure our styles remain effecient: